CALL FOR ABSTRACTS

-Livestock Gentec is inviting graduate and undergraduate students, as well as post-doctoral fellows, to submit their research project abstracts for a poster presentation and competition at our annual conference in Edmonton, Alberta to be held on October 17th & 18th 2017.
-Submitted posters will be displayed throughout the conference with a maximum of 20 posters being selected to present the evening of October 17th at Pampa Brazilian Steakhouse.
+Livestock Gentec is inviting graduate and undergraduate students, as well as post-doctoral fellows, to attend “One Genome, One Health: Our Animals, the Environment and Us” on October 17th & 18th in Edmonton, AB, and to submit their research project abstracts for a poster presentation and competition.
+A maximum of 20 posters will be displayed throughout the conference with students presenting their posters the evening of October 17th at Pampa Brazilian Steakhouse.

-During the evening event students will have the opportunity, in a casual setting, to discuss their research while establishing valuable industry, academic, funding, and government contacts with the potential for future collaboration in research and/or employment.
+During the evening event students will have the opportunity to discuss their research while establishing valuable industry, academic, funding, and government contacts with the potential for future collaboration in research and/or employment.
 A panel of judges will individually visit each of the presenters to discuss the commercial relevance and scientific rigour of their work.
-The top three student presenters will be recognized with certificates and cash awards of $500, $300 and $200 (1st, 2nd, and 3rd, respectively) made possible through the generous support of GrowSafe Systems Ltd.
+The top three student presenters will be recognized with certificates and cash awards of $500, $300 and $200 (1st, 2nd, and 3rd, respectively).
+In addition, industry judges will select one poster to receive the inaugural award for "Most Industry Relevant Research”, with an accompanying cash award of $250.
+All student poster awards are made possible through the generous support of GrowSafe Systems Ltd.

 The theme for the conference is “One Genome, One Health: Our Animals, the Environment and Us”.
 The intent of the posters is to showcase ongoing research with emphasis on advances in genomics technologies for animals, people, and the environment, but a wide range of topics are acceptable, particularly if the research is at the leading edge.